 [START CROSS-CHAPTER BOX 5.1]

-Interactions between the carbon and water cycles, particularly under drought conditions
+Interactions Between the Carbon and Water Cycles, Particularly Under Drought Conditions

 Contributors: Josep G. Canadell (Australia), Philippe Ciais (France), Hervé Douville (France), Sabine Fuss (Germany), Robert Jackson (United States of America), Annalea Lohila (Finland), Shilong Piao (China), Sonia I. Seneviratne (Switzerland), Sergio M. Vicente-Serrano (Spain), Sönke Zaehle (Germany)

 This box presents an assessment of interactions between the carbon and water cycles that influence the dynamics of the biosphere and its interaction with the climate system.
-It also highlights carbon-water trade-offs arising from the use of land-based climate mitigation options.
-Individual aspects of the interactions between the carbon and water cycles are addressed in separate chapters (Sections 5.2.1, 5.4.1, 8.2.3, 8.3.1, 8.4.1, 11.6).
-The influence of wetlands and dams on methane emissions is assessed elsewhere (Sections 5.2.2, 5.4.7, 8.3.1), as well as the consequences of permafrost thawing (Box 5.1, Section 9.5.2) and/or increased flooding (Sections 8.4.1, 11.5, 12.4) on wetland extent in the northern high latitudes and wet tropics.
+It also highlights carbon–water trade-offs arising from the use of land-based climate change mitigation options.
+Individual aspects of the interactions between the carbon and water cycles are addressed in separate chapters (Sections 5.2.1, 5.4.1, 8.2.3, 8.3.1, 8.4.1 and 11.6).
+The influence of wetlands and dams on methane emissions is assessed elsewhere (Sections 5.2.2, 5.4.7 and 8.3.1), as well as the consequences of permafrost thawing (Section 9.5.2 and Box 5.1) and/or increased flooding (Sections 8.4.1, 11.5 and 12.4) on wetland extent in the northern high latitudes and wet tropics.

 Does elevated CO2 alleviate the impacts of drought?